johnnovak/RML-Amiga/docs/docs/manual/floppy-games.md

 For example:

 - To insert the second game disk into drive DF0: (first drive), press ++end+2++.

-- To insert the third game disk into drive DF1: (second drive) next, press ++end+ctrl+2++ to select the second drive as the target, then ++end+3++ to insert the third disk.
+- To insert the third game disk into drive DF1: (second drive) next, press ++end+ctrl+2++ to select the second drive as the target for the disk swapper, then ++end+3++ to insert the third disk.

 - To insert the fourth game edisk into DF0: again, press ++end+ctrl+1++ followed by ++end+4++ .

 !!! warning "Patience is still a virtue"

-    Usually, you'll need to wait about 2 seconds until the Amiga recognises the new floppy disk you've just inserted.
-So, for example, if a game instructs you to insert "disk 2" into DF0:, press
+    Usually, you'll need to wait about 2 seconds after inserting a disk into a floppy drive until the Amiga recognises it.
+So, for example, if a game instructs you to insert "disk 2" into DF0:, press ++end+2++, then wait a few seconds until the floppy drive makes the recognisable "floppy acknowledged" sound.
+Pay attentio to the emulated floppy drive sounds---you'll learn what sounds to listen for in no time.

 !!! warning "Not all keyboards are created equal"